Paraphraser/IOTstackBackup/README.md

 <a name="downloadRepository"></a>
 ### Download repository

+Note:

+* [PiBuilder](https://github.com/Paraphraser/PiBuilder) clones and installs IOTstackBackup and satisfies its dependencies.
+If you used PiBuilder, skip the rest of this section and pick up at [Preparing for Nextcloud and MariaDB backups](#nextcloudMariaDBprep).

 This repository can be cloned anywhere on your Raspberry Pi but I recommend the `~/.local` directory:

 ``` console